 Apply for a Student Visa

-If you need to apply for a study visa, you must request it at the Italian Consulate with jurisdiction over your home state or city.
+If you need to apply for a study visa, you must request it at the Italian Consulate with jurisdiction over your permanent residence or University location.
 The Admissions Office will provide the information that you will need regarding the visa process upon your acceptance to the university.
-You can also refer to The Immigration Services Office for any questions regarding visa and immigration process requirements.
+You can email [email protected] for any questions regarding the study visa application process or the immigration office at [email protected] for any information concerning your permit to stay.
 If you need to apply for a visa, you must do so before you come to Italy.
 It is your responsibility to start the process as soon as possible as the visa may take up to two months or longer to obtain.

 Declaration of Presence